 The “demoralizing your team” trap

 A sales quota that’s too high won’t be a secret to your team.
-Your reps will know when the quota you’ve set is unrealistic and they’ll be discouraged from the get-go.
+Your reps will know when the sales process quota you’ve set is unrealistic and they’ll be discouraged from the get-go.

 Another problem with setting a quota that’s too high is that sales leaders often lose the respect of their team.